For healthy and enjoyable motor development at every age and every level.

 For all ages

-The ‘Fundamental 10!’ consists of ten different fundamental movement forms, each of which can be expressed in various ways.
-These 10 basic movement skills provide structure to a versatile movement program, offering opportunities for every age and level to become skilled in movement in a fun and challenging way.
-While versatile movement is often associated with children, the ‘Fundamental 10!’ is for all ages, including the elderly!
-Learning to move better and being able to move more effectively makes everyone fitter and healthier, and that is interesting for all ages.
+The ‘Fundamental 10!’ consists of ten basic movement skills, which can all be expressed in various ways.
+These 10 basic movement skills provide structure to a versatile movement programme, offering opportunities for every age and level to become skilled in movement in a fun and challenging way.
+While versatile movement is often associated with children, the ‘Fundamental 10!’ is for all ages!
+Learning to move better and being able to move in a more effective wat makes everyone fitter and healthier.

-“Learning to move better and being able to move makes everyone fitter and healthier, and that is interesting for all ages.”
+“Learning to move better and being able to move in a more effective way, makes everyone fitter and healthier.”

 FIRST AN ATHLETE, THEN A SPECIALIST

-It is well-known that many top athletes have practiced multiple sports, which means they have automatically covered a large portion of the "Fundamental 10!"
+It is well-known that many top athletes have practiced multiple sports, which means they have covered a large part of the "Fundamental 10!"
 This has contributed to better physical resilience, fewer injuries resulting in more movement hours, a longer athletic career, and the development of more creative movement solutions.

-Incorporating many fundamental movement activities into your movement repertoire used to happen naturally.
-For example, during outdoor play, school gym, music lessons, dance lessons, and other creative subjects.
-However, the current generation of youth is less fit, and we need to offer additional movement programs and advice to compensate for the ‘forgotten movement skills.’
-In addition, today’s adults and elderly are also not moving enough.
+Incorporating many basic movement skills into your movement repertoire used to happen automatically.
+For example, during outdoor play, PE, music or dance lessons.
+However, the current generation of youth is less fit, and we need to offer additional movement programmes and compensate for the ‘forgotten movement skills.’
+In addition, today’s adults and elderly are not moving enough.
 Our sedentary behavior is excessive, and when we do move, it is often one-dimensional.
-It doesn’t seem logical to talk about learning to move better or balance and fall training only at a later age.
-It’s more logical to influence people throughout their entire lives with a well-thought-out, diverse movement program.
-The ‘Fundamental 10!’ serves as a menu of choices to provide trainers, coaches, teachers, therapists, parents, mentors, or even yourself with a structure for designing a versatile movement program.
+It doesn’t seem logical to learn people how to move better or provide a balance and fall training only at a later age.
+It makes more sense to influence people throughout their entire lives with a well-thought-out, diverse movement programme.
+The ‘Fundamental 10!’ serves as a menu of choices to provide trainers, coaches, teachers, therapists, parents, mentors with a structure for designing a versatile movement programme.

-“You can use the ‘Schijf van 10’ as a menu for movement programs.”
+“You can use the ‘Fundamental 10!’ as a menu for movement programmes.”

 How does the Fundamental 10! work?

-Specific training remains important, and it is also part of the ASM, but there is more!
-You can improve in soccer, swimming, or tennis not just by playing soccer, swimming, or playing tennis alone.
-The Schijf van 10! provides a framework for implementing versatile movement.
+Specific training – which is part of the ASM – remains important, but there is more!
+You can improve in soccer, swimming, or tennis not just by playing soccer, swimming, or playing tennis.
+The Fundamental 10! provides a framework for implementing versatile movement.

-The ASM advises using the Fundamental 10! to focus on all 10 movement skills that are present within sports, games, activities, professional profiles, or training exercises.
-Through the Fundamental 10!, structure can be brought into versatile movement programs such as physical education classes and vitality programs.
-When focusing on a specific sport or activity, an analysis can be made based on the 10 movement activities.
+The ASM advises using the Fundamental 10! to focus on all 10 basic movement skills that are present within sports, games, activities, professional profiles, or training exercises.
+Through the Fundamental 10!, structure can be brought into versatile movement programmes such as PE-classes and vitality programmes.
+When focusing on a specific sport or activity, an analysis can be made based on the 10 basic movement skills.
 Some fundamental activities may be present in that particular sport, while others are not.
 The fundamentals that are included in the sport are often developed in a one-dimensional way, specific to that sport.
-The forms that are not included usually receive no attention.
-The fewer fundamental forms present, the less diverse the movement, the more one-sided it becomes, and the higher the risk of overuse injuries and strain.
+We usually don’t pay attention to the forms that are not included.
+The less fundamental forms are present, the less diverse the movement, the more one-sided it becomes, and the higher the risk of overuse injuries and strain.

-Many people, for example, take up running to stay fit.
-Running on a flat surface utilizes only two of the ten fundamental movement forms, with little variation within those two forms.
+Many people go running to stay fit.
+Running on a flat surface utilizes only two of the ten basic movement skills, with little variation within those two forms.
 According to the Fundamental 10!, it is therefore a one-dimensional form of movement.
 The number of injuries per 1,000 hours of sport is highest in running compared to other sports, making it the most injury-prone sport (see ‘What is the Most Dangerous Sport,’ De Volkskrant, NL).
 Playing a sport like tennis, for example, utilizes four movement forms from the Schijf van 10!.
 To apply the Fundamental 10! to tennis, more attention should be given to a versatile application of these four tennis-specific movement forms, supplemented with skills from the remaining six movement forms that are not present in tennis to complete the Fundamental 10!.

-By sharing knowledge and insights about versatile movement in an understandable way with students, athletes, and patients, a sustainable contribution can be made to enjoying movement throughout life.
-For example, the physical therapist provides the patient with insight into movement behavior and the possibilities or limitations during and after rehabilitation, while the physical education teacher offers students a foundation to responsibly manage their own movement behavior even after their school years.
+By sharing knowledge and insights about versatile movement with students, athletes, and patients, a sustainable contribution can be made to enjoying movement throughout life.
+For example, the physical therapist provides the patient with insight into movement behavior and the possibilities or limitations during and after rehabilitation, while the physical education teacher offers students a foundation to responsibly manage their own movement behavior even after school.

 In practice, it is almost impossible to apply all ten fundamental movement forms in all possible approaches.
 Fortunately, this is not necessary.
 The first important step is striving to expand movement skills.
-For this, coaches in sports, parents, talent development programs, clubs, associations, and not least the athletes themselves, need to think differently about the content of movement programs, advice, education, and collaboration models.
-Furthermore, it is important that the choices made for the content of a movement program take into account the enjoyment factor and the personal preferences of the child, adult, or elderly person.
+For this, coaches in sports, parents, talent development programmes, clubs, associations, and not least the athletes themselves, need to think differently about the content of movement programmes, advice, education, and collaboration models.
+Furthermore, it is important that the choices made for the content of a movement programme take into account the enjoyment factor and the personal preferences of the child, adult, or elderly person.

 “Take into account the personal preferences of the child, adult, or elderly person.”

 The Fundamental 10! is universally applicable for all forms of movement.
 For training in elite and recreational sports, for physical education lessons and rehabilitation, and also for vitality programs in the corporate world or movement advice for everyday life.
-Due to its universal application, the Fundamental 10! provides a common language for professionals.
+Due to its universal application, the Fundamental 10! provides an universal language for professionals.
 Collaboration can emerge from a unified approach.
-For example, the physical therapist can work with the community sports coach to design movement programs, and gym classes can be aligned with elite sports programs.
-When the benefits of the Fundamental 10! become clear, there will be greater appreciation for practicing other sports, different games, and, of course, for physical education in general.
-Parents will learn to view their child’s motor development differently, clubs will collaborate more, sports associations will train coaches in a new way, physical education will work more closely with clubs, and adults will adapt their movement strategies to new ideas and opportunities.
+For example, the physical therapist works with the community sports coach to develop movement programmes, PE-classes can be aligned with elite sports programmes.
+When the benefits of the Fundamental 10! become clear, there will be greater appreciation for practicing other sports, different games, and, of course, for PE in general.
+Parents will learn to look at their child’s motor development differently, clubs will collaborate more, sports associations will train coaches in a new way, PE will work more closely with clubs, and adults will adapt their movement strategies to new ideas and opportunities.

 More than just versatile movement

-As a result of applying the Fundamental 10!, other areas of social and physical development will also be positively influenced, such as general coordination and fitness.
+As a result of applying the Fundamental 10!, other areas of social and physical development will be positively influenced, such as general coordination and fitness.
 This is called a ‘transfer of learning’ in the ASM.
-The skills and competencies someone learns in one situation or sport can be applied in another context.
-To develop multiple fundamental movement forms, it is necessary to come into contact with other sports, other clubs, or different group compositions.
-This also means influence from other cultures, through different coaches, colleagues, communication styles, and forms of discipline or perseverance.
+The skills and competences a person learns in one situation or sport will be applied in another context.
+To develop multiple basic movement skills, it is necessary to become familiar with other sports, other clubs, and different group compositions.
+This means influence from other cultures, through different coaches, colleagues, communication styles, and forms of discipline or perseverance.
 You are exposed to other rules and guidelines, which leads to positive transfers in tactical and strategic thinking and behavior.
 The crucial adaptability is fully activated on multiple levels!

 “The crucial adaptability is fully activated on multiple levels!”